iamkirankumaryadav/DAX/Data Modeling.md

 - Especially used for grouping, slicing and filtering.
 - Contains only `Primary` keys and `Unique` keys ( Single row for each data )

-Each Dimension table has `one` to `many` ( 1 to * ) relationship with the `column` of Fact table.

-Fact table consist of various `Foreign` keys, it is connected with `multiple` Dimension table.

-`No` direct relationship is possible between the Dimension tables.